leonardiz/HR-Analytics-Talent-Sourcing/README.md

 Tools Used:
 Excel (Data Cleaning)
-Tableau (Primary for Preparation and Visualization)
+Tableau (Primary for Data Preparation and Visualization)

 LINK TO DASHBOARDS: http://tinyurl.com/HR-Analytics-Talent